kchohanaza/prevent-awareness/README.md

 - __Resources Page__

   - The resources page will provide the user with useful diagrams relating to the elements of Prevent; as well as embed youtube videos from related organizations.
-  - This page is useful to the user as it condenses factual information into easily digestible mediums.
+  - This page is useful to the user as it condenses factual information into easily digestible segments.

 ![Gallery](https://github.com/lucyrush/readme-template/blob/master/media/love_running_gallery.png)

 - __Advice Page__

-  - This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
-The user will be asked to submit their full name and email address.
+  - This page allows the user to find the appropriate authorities to contact about their concerns.
+  - Alternatively they can provide their contact information if they wish to be contacted.
+They also have the option to specify their preferred means of contact.
+  - This page is useful to the user as after viewing the other pages, they may recognise symptons of radicalisation in a friend/themself, and need advice on what to do.

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)